 When might a vanilla option be used?

 A vanilla option might be used to protect you or your business against the possibility of a currency falling (known as a ‘put’), or from the possibility of a currency rising (known as a ‘call’).

 As you have no obligation to make the exchange, if the market goes in your favour, you retain the option to deal at the (favourable) spot rate.
 If, however, the market moves against you, your contract is in place and will be honoured if you choose to buy at your pre-agreed ‘strike rate’.
 Think of it as a kind of foreign exchange insurance policy!

 How much does a vanilla option cost?

-With a moneycorp business account, you’ll enjoy access to a wide range of FX options to help you manage your foreign exchange risk.
-These include vanilla options as well as collar options and other cost-free options.
+With a Moneycorp business account, you’ll enjoy access to a wide range of FX risk management solutions to help you manage your foreign exchange risk.
+These include vanilla options as well as collar options and other premium-free options.
 Our dedicated currency specialists can talk you through these tools and tailor a solution that fits the requirements of your business.

 Please be advised that our Options products may not be appropriate for all prospective clients.